katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 # 📚 How to Create a GitHub Portfolio

-Hi there, I'm Katie! 🙋🏻‍♀️

-This is a **fuss-free, simple** guide to create your GitHub portfolio.
+Hi, I'm Katie! 🙋🏻‍♀️ This is a **fuss-free** guide to create your GitHub portfolio.

 It's perfect for
-- Beginners in data science who wants to showcase samples of work, or projects.
+- Beginners in data science looking to showcase samples of work, or projects.
-- Serves as a digital resume to show that you have the skills in your resume.
+- Serves as a digital resume to demonstrate your technical skills.
-- A fun way to keep track of your projects.
+- A fun way to track of your projects.

 **Why I created this repo?**
-- I was once intimidated by GitHub myself.
-I signed up in March, but left it aside as I did not understand how it works.
+- I used to find GitHub intimidating.
+When I first signed up in March 2021, I didn't understand how it worked and ended up leaving it aside.
-- Since then, I have learnt how to use it (I'm quite obsessed with writing in Markdowns 😆), so I would love to share this knowledge with everyone. 🙂
+- However, since then, I've become quite obsessed with writing in Markdowns 😆 and have learned how to use it.
+Now, I'm excited to share this knowledge with everyone. 🙂

 ## Table of Contents
 - [How to Create Your Profile?](#how-to-create-your-profile)